 History of Waterford Crystal

-In 1783, when Beethoven was publishing his first works and the world’s first hot air balloon took place in Paris, in Waterford City the Penrose’s, George and William, petitioned Parliament for aid to establish the manufacture of flint glass in their Waterford Glass House.
+Imagine the times, in 1783, when Beethoven was publishing his first works and the world’s first hot air balloon took place in Paris, in Waterford City the Penrose’s, George and William, petitioned Parliament for aid to establish the manufacture of flint glass in their Waterford Glass House.
 They were successful and established an extensive glass manufactory in Waterford city on the 3rd October 1783.

 By the following year the factory was in full swing and the Penrose’s made all kinds of useful and ornamental flint glass of ‘ as fine a quality as any in Europe.
 They had a large number of the best craftsmen, blowers, cutters and engravers, by which they could supply every article in the most elegant style.
 It cost the Penrose’s £10,000 to build and equip the factory, which at first employed 50 to 70 workers.